This post may contain affiliate links. If you make a purchase, I may earn a commission. As an Amazon Associate, I may earn from qualifying purchases.

-The Innogear Real Bamboo essential oil diffuser is a pleasant surprise in an ever widening sea of cheap and flashy diffusers.
+The Innogear Real Bamboo essential oil diffuser (affiliate link, Amazon) is a pleasant surprise in an ever widening sea of cheap and flashy diffusers.
 When I received this diffuser, my first surprise was that the exterior actually was bamboo.
 Yes, I know the name says real bamboo, but I honestly was expecting faux bamboo plastic.
 This alone sets this model apart from 85% of the other ultrasonic diffusers out there.

 Multiple operations settings

 The Bamboo diffuser can run in several user selected modes: continuous, intermittent, on a one hour timer, or on a two hour timer.

 The lights on this diffuser are subtle, basically just a ring near the top.
 There are a few user controlled options: cycle through 7 colors of lights, select one solid color, or turn the lights off completely.

 Few diffusers are completely silent, but this one is rather quiet, with just a slight gurgling now and again.

 This has become a standard feature in most diffusers and it is good peace of mind to know that the unit will shut itself off when the water reservoir runs dry.

 This is a small capacity diffuser, as well as smaller in dimensions.
 It is about the size of a squat thermos.
 More specifically it is about 4 inches in diameter and 6 inches high.